ibm-cloud-docs/codeengine/build.md

 ```
 {: screen}

 The following table summarizes the options that are used with the `build create` command in this example.
-For the most up-to-date information about the command and its options, see the [`ibmcloud ce build create`](/docs/codeengine?topic=codeengine-cli#cli-build-create) command.
+For more information about the command and its options, see the [`ibmcloud ce build create`](/docs/codeengine?topic=codeengine-cli#cli-build-create) command.
 <table>
   <caption><code>build create</code> command components</caption>
    <thead>